 Once the image is seen and captured, the digital file from the transparency scan or the RAW file from the Digital SLR is processed in the digital darkroom and prepared for printing.
 I must stress that the work I do on these files in the computer consists only of dust spotting, color correction, burning, dodging and contrast enhancement to extract the full tonal range of the image, all legitimate darkroom techniques practiced by photographers to produce fine art prints in the earlier days of film and analog printing.
 I do not make digital composites with elements from different scenes, nor do I grossly change or exaggerate the color.
 My goal is to produce a print that is faithful to the scene in the light and conditions that I witnessed.
 Ansel Adams once stated that the negative is the score and the print is the performance.
 Modern digital output is no different, with the digital file being the negative and the final archival digital print the performance.

-Once the final file is prepared, I print it in my studio on a large format Epson Sure Color P7000 printer with Ultra-Chrome HDX pigment inks on several different papers and for really large prints, I now have access to a 44" HP Z3200 printer.
+Once the final file is prepared, I print it in my studio on a large format Epson Sure Color P7000 printer with Ultra-Chrome HDX pigment inks on several different papers.
 My favorite papers currently are Epson Exhibition Fibre, Ilford Gallerie Gold Fibre Silk and Hannehmule Photo Rag.
 The output on all, of these papers is rich and vibrant and results in stunning high-resolution continuous tone color and B&W prints.
 The combination of these inks on these papers results in prints that are archival to 75-100 years, which means that these prints are guaranteed not to fade over our lifetime.